alexwing/TerrainHillDefence/readme.md

 * Show the percentage of available health for each soldier.

 * Create a UI with information about the game and the winner.

-* Improve the initial and find enemy performance

 ## Code description